RiverMamba: A State Space Model for Global River Discharge and Flood Forecasting: Introduction

 AI-based early warning systems are thus considered as vital tools to enhance climate risk resilience \cite{jones2023ai, reichstein2025early} and to enable flood forecasting without requiring full physical process understanding \cite{Nearing_2021, Frame_2022}.
-While deep-learning approaches for weather forecasting~\cite{pathak2022fourcastnet,GenCast,PanguWeather} have been investigated in recent years, very little work has been done for forecasting river discharge at the global scale since it is very challenging.
+While deep-learning approaches for weather forecasting~\cite{pathak2022fourcastnet,GenCast,PanguWeather} have been investigated in recent years, very little work has been done for forecasting river discharge at large spatial regions since it is very challenging.
 It requires the combination of sparse gauged river observations with high-resolution land surface, re-analysis, and weather forecast data.
 Furthermore, floods occur rarely and the goal is to forecast floods of different severity as shown in Fig.~\ref{fig:teaser}.
 Recently, an LSTM-based model has been proposed \cite{Google_nature}.
-While it achieves promising results, it forecasts floods only locally at sparse river basins and cannot provide dense maps as in Fig.~\ref{fig:teaser}.
-Furthermore, modeling spatial relations is very important since river discharge at points near connected bodies of water is highly correlated.
+While it achieves promising results, it forecasts floods only locally at sparse river basins and does not consider routing.
+Modeling spatio-temporal relations, however, is very important and required to generate consistent dense maps as in Fig.~\ref{fig:teaser}, since river discharge at points near connected bodies of water is highly correlated.